matteocorti/check_ssl_cert/README.md

       --ignore-ocsp-timeout        ignore OCSP result when timeout occurs while checking --ignore-sig-alg             do not check if the certificate was signed with SHA1 or MD5
-      --ignore-ssl-labs-cache      Forces a new check by SSL Labs (see -L) --inetproto protocol         Force IP version 4 or 6 -i,--issuer issuer              pattern to match the issuer of the certificate
+      --ignore-stc                 do not check for signed certificate timestamps --ignore-ssl-labs-cache      Forces a new check by SSL Labs (see -L) --inetproto protocol         Force IP version 4 or 6 -i,--issuer issuer              pattern to match the issuer of the certificate